 Even with this process, however, there are some of these toxins left.
 Therefore, it can cause an increase in blood pressure and if you have heart disease you should certainly speak to a medic.
 However, as with most supplements, the rewards are often far higher than any potential risk.
 However, similarly with all supplements, this reward is often boosted by using DGL Licorice as part of a holistic approach to wellness.

 What’s the overall advice?

 There is no great consensus amongst medics and nutritionists about what leaky gut is and what the consequences are.
 It is clear that the condition is unpleasant and is likely on the rise due to our modern lifestyle.
-Increased stress and poor diet is making our gut a hostile environment, where the thin layer of protection between bowel and bloodstream is quickly eroded.
+Increased stress and poor diet our gut a hostile environment, where the thin layer of protection between bowel and bloodstream is quickly eroded.

-Over the counter medications often work to counter the symptoms but do not address the cause.
-This in turn can lead to counter-productive results, as the body creates more and more acid and therefore more and more medication is required.
+Over the counter work to counter the symptoms but do not address the cause.
+This in turn can lead to results, as the body creates more and more acid and therefore more and more medication is required.
 DGL Licorice can give time for your gut to heal.
 This means that the cause of the problems will disappear for the time you take the supplement.
 This is turn will improve your energy and your immunity, as your body is not fighting the toxins, viruses, parasites and bacteria that is being released through the wall of the gut.

 However, DGL Licorice will work only for the time that you are taking the supplement.
 Therefore, it is a tool that can be used during a period of time when you are moving to a better diet and an exercise routine.
-It will heal your gut and then when you stop taking the supplement the gut will feel the relieve of natural products and a system fit enough to cope with the stressful environment in which we live.
+It will heal your gut and then when you stop taking the supplement the gut will feel the relief of natural products and a system fit enough to cope with the stressful environment in which we live.
 Who knew that something so simple could manage so much – but leaky gut could be a thing of the past thanks to DGL Licorice.